YingZiqiang/PyTorch-MRCToolkit/README.md

 6. `utils`
     - tokenizer.py: Tokenizers that can be used for both English and Chinese
     - feature_extractor: Extracting linguistic features used in some papers, e.g., POS, NER, and Lemma
-7. `libraries`
-    - Bert is included in this toolkit

 ## Custom Model and Dataset